iwasz/cpp-can-isotp/README.md

 - [x] It is possible to define a TP object without a default address and then use its send method also without an address.
 This way you are sending a message into oblivion.
 Have it sorted out.
 - [ ] Get rid of all warinigs and c-tidy issues.
 - [x] Check if separationTime and blockSize received from a peer is taken into account during sending (check both sides of communication BS is faulty for sure, no flow frame is sent other than first one).
-- [x] blockSize is hardcoede to 8 for testiung purposes.
+- [x] blockSize is hardcoded to 8 for testing purposes.
 Revert to 0.
 - [ ] If errors occur during multi frame message receiving, the isoMessage should be removed (eventually.
 Probably some timeouts are mentioned in the ISO).
 Now it is not possible to receive second message if first has failed to be received entirely.
-- [x] Check if retyurn value from sendFrame is taken into account .
+- [x] Check if return value from sendFrame is taken into account.
 - [x] Implement all types of addressing.
 - [ ] Use some better means of unit testing.
 Test time dependent calls, maybe use some clever unit testing library like trompeleoleil for mocking.
 - [x] Test crosswise connected objects.
 They should be able to speak to each other.